SuhasBk/InputValidation/PhoneBook_Starter_Java_SpringBoot/README.md

 NOTE: While testing, appropriate configurations are isolated: `application-test.properties` and `logback-test.xml` using Spring Profiles functionality.

+### Errors and Exceptions

+The application handles all errors and exceptions globally in the file - `PhonebookControllerAdvice.java`.
+This file encapsulates both runtime exceptions such as `SQLException` and business logic specific exceptions such as invalid inputs and phone book inconsistent inputs.

 # Assumptions

-1) Uses Maven as a build tool.
-2) As stated earlier, we assume the two types users are already in the database and there is no functionality to "register" new users with different roles.
+1) As stated earlier, we assume the two types users are already in the database and there is no functionality to "register" new users with different roles.
-3) PhoneBook logs are cleared every time the application is restarted.
+2) PhoneBook logs are cleared every time the application is restarted.
-4) While testing, an in-memory H2 database is used for isolated and faster testing.
+3) While testing, an in-memory H2 database is used for isolated and faster testing.
+4) Database connections are handled using thread pooling by `JdbcPooledConnectionSource` for efficient performance.
-5) Basic Authentication is used with BCrypt password encoding.
+5) JWT Authentication is used with BCrypt password encoding.
+Each token is valid for 30 minutes.
+6) Centralized errors and exception handling using - `PhoneBookControllerAdvice.java`.

 # Pros

 1) Validates requests before malicious data reaches the service or database layer using `@Pattern` and `@Valid` annotations.
 2) Uses a separate in-memory H2 database for testing to isolate prod and test databases.
 3) Uses a light-weight ORM framework - ORMLite instead of standard Hibernate/Spring Data JPA for enhanced performance.
-Even though, there is no direct support for `INSERT` using a prepared statement, the `create` API internally uses PreparedStatements to unpack the POJO and insert the values into the tables.
+Even though, there is no direct support for `INSERT` using a prepared statement, the `create` API internally uses PreparedStatements to deserialize the POJO and insert the values into the tables.
-4) Authentication is stateless, meaning, each request must contain the correct username and password combination.
+4) Authentication is stateless, meaning, each and every request must contain the JWT token.

 # Cons
-1) Since the header is Base64 encrypted according to Basic Authentication mechanism, it will be very easy for the attackers to decode the username and password combination.
-2) Even though the username and password are not hardcoded and taken from the properties file as is, it is much safer to centralize the config in a separate secure server.
+1) Even though the username and password are not hardcoded and taken from the properties file during runtime, a better and safer approach is to centralize the config in a separate secure server.